Sudan situation

 View All

 Sudan and its neighbours were already hosting large refugee and IDP populations prior to the new crisis.
-All six of the UNHCR country operations involved were already severely underfunded and the new emergency has created significant additional needs, affecting their ability to adequately respond to the enlarged population of forcibly displaced people.
+Six of the UNHCR country operations involved were already severely underfunded and the ongoing emergency has created significant additional and critical needs

 View All